Instructions For Use

 1. Wash hands with soap and water.

 2. Relax pelvic muscles.
-Locate removal stem or bulb and gently pull down with slight side-to-side motion.
+Locate removal stem or bulb and gently pull down with slight side-to-side motion until the base of the cup is in reach.

-3. Once base of cup is easy to reach, apply gentle pressure against the front of the base with your thumb, pinching the cup base between your thumb and index finger to help break the seal while you continue to pull your cup down and out.
+3. To break the seal, gently press the front of the base with your thumb, pinching the cup base between your thumb and index finger.
+Then continue to pull the cup down and out.

 4. Empty contents.
-Wash with cold water first to minimize discoloration (mild soap ok) or wipe clean, then reinsert if needed.
+Wash with cold water first to minimize discoloration, or wipe clean, then reinsert if needed.

 Cleaning & Storage Between Menstrual Cycles

 1.)
-Sterilize the cup at the end of each menstrual cycle by fully submerging the cup in boiling water for five (5) minutes.
+Sterilize the cup between menstrual cycles by fully submerging the cup in boiling water for five (5) minutes.

 2.)
 Carefully remove cup and empty any hot water in the reservoir.